Othello station: Services

-Othello station is part of the 1 Line, which runs from Seattle–Tacoma International Airport through the Rainier Valley, Downtown Seattle, and the University of Washington campus to Northgate.
-It is the fifth northbound station from Angle Lake and fourteenth southbound station from Northgate, and is situated between Rainier Beach and Columbia City stations.
-1 Line trains serve Othello twenty hours a day on weekdays and Saturdays, from 5:00 am to 1:00 am, and eighteen hours on Sundays, from 6:00 am to 12:00 am; during regular weekday service, trains operate roughly every eight to ten minutes during rush hour and midday operation, respectively, with longer headways of fifteen minutes in the early morning and twenty minutes at night.
-During weekends, 1 Line trains arrive at Othello station every ten minutes during midday hours and every fifteen minutes during mornings and evenings.
-The station is approximately fifteen minutes from SeaTac/Airport station and 23 minutes from Westlake station in Downtown Seattle.
-In 2019, an average of 2,879 passengers boarded Link trains at Othello station on weekdays.
+Othello station is part of Sound Transit's 1 Line, which runs from between Lynnwood, the University of Washington campus, Downtown Seattle, the Rainier Valley, and Seattle–Tacoma International Airport.
+It is the eighteenth southbound station from Lynnwood City Center and fourth northbound station from Angle Lake; Othello is situated between Columbia City and Rainier Beach stations.
+Trains serve the station twenty hours a day on weekdays and Saturdays, from 5:00 am to 1:00 am, and eighteen hours on Sundays, from 6:00 am to 12:00 am; during regular weekday service, trains operate roughly every eight to ten minutes during rush hour and midday operation, respectively, with longer headways of twelve to fifteen minutes in the early morning and at night.
+During weekends, Link trains arrive at Othello station every ten minutes during midday hours and every twelve to fifteen minutes during mornings and evenings.
+The station is approximately 53 minutes from Lynnwood City Center station, 21 minutes from Westlake station in Downtown Seattle, and 16 minutes from SeaTac/Airport station.
+In 2023, an average of 2,117 passengers boarded Link trains at Othello station on weekdays.

-Othello station is also served by three bus routes operated by King County Metro that use bus stops adjacent to the station: Route 36, an electric trolleybus route, begins at the station and travels north through Beacon Hill and the International District to Downtown Seattle; Route 50 travels west from the station to Seward Park, Columbia City, SoDo and West Seattle; Route 106 provides local, frequent-stop service on Martin Luther King Jr. Way South as well as service to the International District, Renton and Skyway.
+The station is also served by three bus routes operated by King County Metro that use bus stops adjacent to the station: Route 36, an electric trolleybus route, begins at the station and travels north through Beacon Hill and the International District to Downtown Seattle; Route 50 travels west from the station to Seward Park, Columbia City, SoDo and West Seattle; Route 106 provides local, frequent-stop service on Martin Luther King Jr. Way South as well as service to the International District, Renton and Skyway.
 Prior to March 2016, route 8 served the Martin Luther King Jr. Way corridor, connecting Othello station to the Central District, Capitol Hill, and Lower Queen Anne.

 Metro also runs the Route 97 Link Shuttle, a shuttle service serving Link stations along surface streets during Link service disruptions, between Downtown and Rainier Valley stations.
 During the annual Seafair, free shuttle buses were used between Othello station and hydroplane races on Lake Washington at Genesee Park until 2013, when they moved to Columbia City station.